Hoist Chain Inspection

 One of the most important parts of an electric chain hoist to inspect carefully is the lifting chain.
 Most hoist lifting chains are “case hardened”, meaning that the surface coating of the chain is very hard while the inner metal of the chain is much softer and less resistant to wear.
 Once the chain has worn through the “case” material, the chain can wear through to failure very quickly.
 That is why the daily/shift inspection and detailed documented monthly inspection of hoist chains is so critical.

 The lifting chain may be single fall (1 parts) or multi fall depending on the capacity and reeving requirement.
 In a single fall application, the chain only goes over the hoist lifting wheel or sprocket.
 In multi fall applications, the chain also goes through lower chain sprockets as well.
-The more pivoting of the chain under load, the more opportunity for wear.
+The more pivoting of the chain under load, the more 0.

 Improper lubrication of the load chain is the biggest contributor to rapid chain wear.
 It does not take a tremendous number of cycles of bare chan over the bare chain to wear through the very thin “case” hardening.